Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-changes-english.rst

    - the automatic hashtable tuning has been integrated in WOOPER, it is done on the instance state hashtable as soon as its construction is over (as by convention no new attribute is expected to be defined then), on the class-wide virtual tables, and on the hashtable allowing the class manager to serve the virtual tables of the various classes

-   - default synchronous time-outs better defined, depending on debug mode being enabled or not; this debug mode is no more to be specified in ``wooper.hrl``, instead of modifying a source file, one may specify it at the makefile-level (ex: ``make ENABLE_DEBUG=true``)
+   - default synchronous time-outs better defined, depending on debug mode being enabled or not; this debug mode is no more to be specified in ``wooper.hrl``, instead of modifying a source file, one may specify it at the makefile-level (e.g. ``make ENABLE_DEBUG=true``)

    - a generic WOOPER proxy instance has been defined, for very specific cases (see ``wooper_instance_proxy.erl``)